Champion of the Universe: Powers and abilities

 The Champion controls an energy source referred to as the Power Primordial.
 This energy is apparently residual energy that is left over from the Big Bang itself.
 The Champion has spent countless eons channeling this energy force into the perfection of his physical form.
 Physically, he is the most powerful of the Elders but he is unable to channel the energy into force blasts, flight, matter manipulation, telepathy or to increase his intelligence as the other Elders can.

 The Champion possesses vast physical strength, that is only limited by the amount of cosmic force that his body can contain.
 The Thing noted that the Champion hit him harder than either the Hulk or the Silver Surfer (without wearing the Power Gem at the time).
 When Reed Richards measured the residual power levels left behind when Champion abducted Thing, he declared that the Champion was on a higher level than Galactus.
 This does not likely represent Galactus' maximum power levels though, as Reed's measurements would have been based on Galactus' strength in one of their six previous meetings, during several of which Galactus was extremely weakened from hunger.

 The Champion's body does not tire from physical exertion, since his musculature generates no lactic acids and, as the Power Primordial sustains him, he is not limited by the need for food, drink, or sleep, and is virtually immune to aging, diseases and infections.
 He can exist unprotected in the vacuum of space indefinitely.
 He is extremely resistant against all forms of conventional injury, and in addition Death has barred the Elders from entering its realm, literally making the Champion immortal.
 However, this does not make him immune to damage.
-The Champion's ribs have been broken by the Thing, and he has been beaten unconscious by the She-Hulk (partially due to surprise and his long-standing lack of esteem for women, when she had trained herself to what was stated as near Hulk-level strength), or the power cosmic of the Silver Surfer.
+The Champion's ribs have been broken by the Thing, and he has been beaten unconscious by the She-Hulk, or the power cosmic of the Silver Surfer.

 The Champion is a master hand-to-hand combatant in a wide range of thousands of different martial arts and fighting-styles taken from locations across the Universe, but tends to prefer boxing.

 While possessing the Infinity Gem of Power, the Champion unconsciously used it to further increase his power with his rage, so that during his fight with Thanos his strength increased to the point where he destroyed the planet on which they were fighting with a single punch.
 While wielding the Gem of Power as a good luck charm, Champion was able to manipulate entire battlefields for his amusement.
 He could withstand direct, point blank and consistent shots of Thanos's energy beams at full power.
 Thanos noted that the Champion's rampage was one of the few forces that could cause his personal force field to buckle and disengage.